-To receive full credit, due no later than three days after your presentation (i.e., before 3 p.m.
+To receive full credit, a printed, hard copy is due no later than three days after your presentation (i.e., before noon on.
 Friday the week of your presentation).
 These papers should include a brief discussion of the topic, with sections discussing the major research questions, methodologies, analysis, and findings in the assigned readings, and the objectives of your presentation.
 (Use sub-headings for each section).
 LATE PAPERS WILL BE ACCEPTED, BUT WILL ALSO HAVE A LOSS OF A HALF A GRADE, e.g., from A to A-, or from B to B- (UNLESS NOTIFIED BY THE DEAN OF SPECIAL CIRCUMSTANCES SURROUNDING YOUR WORK.)